tariqdaouda/Mariana/README.rst

 you can think of, as well as for a super light and clean interface.

-There's no need for an MLP or a Perceptron or an Auto-Encoder class, because if you know what these things are, you can turn one into the other in a few seconds.
+There's no need for an MLP or a Perceptron or an Auto-Encoder class, because if you know what these things are, you can turn one into the other in a 2 seconds.

 So in short: